Workflow Configuration

 CONTINUENone.
 The conversation continues; no node-level event fires.

-CLOSE_CONVERSATION with status: "PASSED"Conversation terminates. onComplete fires with webhook outcome PASSED_CRITERIA.
+CLOSE_CONVERSATION with status: "PASSED_CRITERIA"Conversation terminates. onComplete fires with webhook outcome PASSED_CRITERIA.
 Run transitions per routing.onComplete.

-CLOSE_CONVERSATION with status: "REJECTED"Conversation terminates. onComplete fires with webhook outcome FAILED_CRITERIA.
+CLOSE_CONVERSATION with status: "FAILED_CRITERIA"Conversation terminates. onComplete fires with webhook outcome FAILED_CRITERIA.
 Run transitions per routing.onComplete.

 ROUTE_TO (paired with CLOSE_CONVERSATION)Conversation terminates with the paired status, then the run transitions to the target nodeId — overriding the node's default routing.onComplete target.